petervas/checksec.sh/README.md

 ✅ **Portable** – Runs on different architectures without modification
 ✅ **Lightweight** – No compilation required, just a simple Bash script
 ✅ **Minimal dependencies** – Works with tools available in most OS default installations
-✅ **Offline compatibility** – Can be used to check cross-compiled systems or embedded targets, such as unpacked firmwares, for tests that do not depend on the running system (e.g., file checks).
+✅ **Offline & Embedded compatibility** – Can be used to check cross-compiled systems or embedded targets, such as unpacked firmwares, for tests that do not depend on the running system (e.g., file checks).
+✅ **Supports static and bare-metal binaries** – Works with statically linked ELF files and standalone executables
 ✅ **Transparent & modifiable** – Easy to understand and customize
 ✅ **Compatible** – Maintains the same command-line interface as the original checksec

+## Supported File Types for Hardening Checks

+checksec.sh supports analyzing various ELF binaries, including:

+* Executable files – Standard ELF binaries
+* Shared libraries – .so files used by dynamically linked applications
+* Object files – Compiled but not yet linked objects (e.g., kernel objects)
+* Static and bare-metal binaries – Statically linked executables without dynamic dependencies

+This makes checksec.sh useful for analyzing both standard applications and embedded system binaries, including unpacked firmware images.

 ## Installation